- Optical Zoom from 1x to 50x

 - Functions like a simple web cam, so it works with PC, Mac and Linux (including Raspberry Pi Raspbian)

 The Plugable USB2-Micro-200X USB microscope provides up to 50X magnification optically and up to 200x and can be used on computers running Windows, Mac OS X, or Linux simply by plugging it into a spare USB 2.0 port and it requires no external power.
-When used with no additional software installed, it operates like a standard webcam and can be used with the default webcam software included in your computer’s operating system.
-There’s also included MicroCapture software for Windows and Mac OS X that extends the functionality with features like detailed measurement, specimen snapshots (Windows only) and more.
+It operates like a standard webcam and can be used with the default webcam software included in your computer’s operating system.

 We recommend running with Apple’s built-in software, which will detect and work with the microscope automatically.
 Just open Photo Booth and switch the camera source to the Microscope.